FOUR LAKES TASK FORCE

 Activities requiring permission that must be reviewed by FLTF first:

 • Cutting stumps, small trees and shrubs without causing rutting or disturbance of sediment to lower injury potential or damage to boat props.
 Cut logs must be removed from bottomlands.
-STUMP ATTACHED TO THE LAKEBOTTOM CANNOT CANNOT BE REMOVED WITHOUT A PERMIT FROM EGLE
+STUMPS ATTACHED TO THE LAKEBOTTOM CANNOT CANNOT BE REMOVED WITHOUT A PERMIT FROM EGLE

 • Debris removal and/or recovering lost property are permitted provided the activity is performed safely and the debris is disposed of properly